vr3lxrd/express-login-project/README.md

 # express-login-project
-A simple boilerplate for express session authentication using roles You can find more information in the package.json file, but summing up it uses:
+### A simple boilerplate for express session authentication using roles.
+You can find more information in the package.json file, but summing up it uses:
 - Express.js
 - MongoDB